— Programs

 What Is The Community Readiness Model?

-The Community Readiness Model (CRM) is a framework to assess a community's readiness to address a specific issue and guide the development of effective, culturally relevant interventions.
+The Community Readiness Model (CRM) is a framework to assess a community's readiness to address a specific issue and guide the development of effective, community-appropriate interventions.
 It helps identify the stage of readiness a community is at and provides a roadmap for moving towards more effective change.
 It ranges from unawareness to active implementation of programs.
 Understanding readiness ensures efforts are aligned with the community’s current capacity and needs.

 Conserve resources